What you'llStudy

 Module content:

 This module builds upon knowledge and understanding about sociological theory obtained to date.
 The module is designed to enable students to select, critically evaluate and apply sociological knowledge to key contemporary issues and inequalities in capitalist society.
-The module facilitates theoretically informed debate and reflection on such issues.
+The module facilitates theoretically informed debate and reflection on such issues and their implications.

 The module will include discussion of:

-• Contemporary debates in policy and practice, including in relation to employment, underemployment and welfare provision
+- Contemporary debates in policy and practice, including in relation to education, inequality and social capital.

 Module aims: